-Medicare will not cover the entire cost of your lift chair, however in certain circumstances they may provide reimbursement for the seat lift mechanism that is inside of your lift chair.
+Medicare will not cover the entire cost of your lift chair.
+However, in certain circumstances they may provide reimbursement for the seat lift mechanism located within your chair.
 If you qualify, reimbursement can be up to 300 dollars.

 Medicare rules, as listed at www.medicare.gov, are:

 - A seat lift mechanism may be covered if a person is not able to stand up from any chair in his/her home.
 The person must be able to walk, once they reach a standing position.

 - The fact that a patient has trouble or is unable to get up from a chair, even a low chair, does not justify the need for a seat lift.

 - The patient must have severe arthritis of the hip or knee or have a severe neuromuscular disease.
 The seat lift mechanism must be part of the doctor’s course of treatment and be prescribed to improve, or prevent deterioration of, the patient’s condition.